 Practical Vim #

 Drew Neil wrote Practical Vim and I recommend it every time I can.
 It’s a perfect book for people that want to deepen their Vim knowledge.
-As soon as you get comfortable with using Vim on a daily basis, I suggest you read this book.
-It’s a wonderful collection of tips and it will speed up your learning path.
+As soon as you get comfortable using Vim on a daily basis, I suggest you read this book.
+It’s a wonderful collection of tips, and it will speed up your learning path.
 I can’t imagine a better resource for Vim, I think there’s a before and after reading “Practical Vim”.

 Drew Neil published quite some screencasts at vimcasts and I recommend them as well.
 Drew’s explanations are clear and easy to follow.
 I watched them all and I suggest you do the same.